Skip to main content

 Agent

-The Agent is a middleware between the Nobl9 app and an external data source.
+The agent is middleware between the Nobl9 app and an external data source.
 It gathers metrics data and sends it to Nobl9.
 Agents need to be installed on the customer's server.

 metadata: